peteroupc/peteroupc.github.io/bernsupp.md

 _Proof._ By part 3 of lemma 2, for each integer $n\ge 4$ that's a power of 2 ($n_0=4$ in Theorem 1), $\phi(n)=(L/2) (1/(7n))$ can be taken for each such integer $n$, and thus $\eta(n)=L/(7n)$ (where $\eta(n)$ is as in Theorem 1). $\eta(n)$ is finite and converges to 0 as $n$ increases.
 The result then follows from Theorem 1. &#x25a1;

-> **Note:** Nacu and Peres (2005\)[^1] already proved a looser scheme in the case when $f$ has a second derivative on the closed unit interval that is not greater than a constant \(a slightly stronger condition than having a Lipschitz-continuous derivative on that domain).
+> **Note:** Nacu and Peres (2005\)[^1] already proved a looser scheme in the case when $f$ has a second derivative on the closed unit interval whose maximum absolute value is finite \(a slightly stronger condition than having a Lipschitz-continuous derivative on that domain).

 **Theorem 2.** _Let f(&lambda;) be continuous on the closed unit interval and have a minimum greater than 0 and a maximum less than 1.
 If that function is convex and nowhere decreasing, then Theorem 1 remains valid with $\phi(n)=\mathbb{E}[f(Y/n)]$ (where Y is a hypergeometric(2*n, n, n) random variable), rather than as given in that theorem._